-Born in 1955 in Rome, he earned his degree in nuclear engineering at the Polytechnic Institute of Milan.
-He began his career as a security analyst for electronuclear plants at Nira Ansaldo (from 1981 until 1982) and then, from 1982 until 1987, held numerous management roles in Italy, the United States, Saudi Arabia, Egypt and Arab Emirates for Sae Sadelmi, which at the time belonged to the General Electric group.
+Born in 1955 in Rome, he graduated in nuclear engineering at the Polytechnic Institute of Milan.
+He began his career as a security analyst for electronuclear plants at Nira Ansaldo (from 1981 until 1982) and then, from 1982 until 1987, held numerous management roles in Italy, the United States, Saudi Arabia, Egypt and United Arab Emirates for Sae Sadelmi, which at the time belonged to the General Electric group.
 From 1987 until 2000, he worked at ABB and later at Alstom Power Corporation, where he was also Chief Executive Officer of ABB Combustion Engineering Italia (from 1997 until 1998) and later (from 1998 until 2000), senior vice president of global sales and turnkey plants for the gas turbine division.
 He joined Enel Group in 2000, where he held several key management positions, including head of the "power" business area (from July 2002 until October 2005), head of the "market" division (from November 2005 until September 2008) and, lastly, the role of Chief Executive Officer and General Manager of Enel Green Power, (from October 2008 until May 2014).
+In May 2015, he was appointed in the board of directors of the United Nations Global Compact.